Migrating to Mailbox API 2.0

 Mailbox API 2.0 is officially available for use.
 This guide covers all that you need to know about the new API and how to transition any existing integrations from our legacy API to Mailbox API 2.0.

 Mailbox API 2.0 is the second generation of our API.
 While the upgrade to OAuth 2.0 was a major focus for this version, we’ve also added a few other improvements to help make the API easier to navigate.
 To get you started with Mailbox API 2.0, here are a few highlights of the changes:

-- We added user-friendly authentication for your integrations.
+- We added user-friendly authentication for third party integrations.

 - The documentation includes a breakdown of the main differences between V1 and V2.